Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Gaussian processes and isotropic covariance functions

-Suppose $S=L$ is a linear network, cf.\ case (c) in Section~\ref{s:new-setting}, where we let either $d=d_{\mathcal G}$ or $d=d_{\mathcal R}$.
+Henceforth, we assume that the variance $\sigma^2=c_0(0)$ is strictly positive, and pay attention to the correlation function $r_0(t)=c_0(t)/\sigma^2$.
 Many of the commonly used isotropic correlation functions, including those in Table~\ref{tab:covariances-sphere}, are valid with respect to the resistance metric but not always with respect to the geodesic metric.
 The reason for this is discussed in this section.
+In Table~\ref{tab:covariances-sphere}, for comparison we consider isotropic correlation functions defined on other metric spaces $(S,d)$, where $d=\|\cdot\|$ is the usual Euclidean metric if $S=\mathbb R^k$, and where $d$ is the geodesic distance if $S=\mathbb S^k$ is the $k$-dimensional unit sphere ($\mathbb S^k=\{x\in \mathbb R^{k+1}\,|\,\|x\|=1\}$).

 Typically (including all of our examples), $r_0$ will be a completely monotone function.
 Recall that a function $f : [0,\infty)\mapsto\mathbb R$ is completely monotonic if it is non-negative and continuous on $[0,\infty)$ and for $j=0,1,\ldots$ and all $u>0$, the $j$-th derivative $f^{(j)}(u)$ exists and satisfies $(-1)^jf^{(j)}(u)\ge0$.
 By Bernstein's theorem, $f$ is completely monotone if and only if it is the Laplace transform of a non-negative finite measure on $[0,\infty)$, meaning that for every $t\ge0$,